Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 Rolo

 Here is Rolo from a three pack droid set released after the Force Awakens film in 2015.
 The set included C-3PO with a red arm, Rolo, and BB8.
-These are all technically action figures rather than dolls, but they are made in the 12 inch scale to go with the series of dolls.
-I found this Rolo figure second hand.
+These are all technically action figures rather than dolls, as they were made for the 12 inch action figure series which is a separate collection from the 12 inch doll series.
+In fact Rolo is slightly larger than the R2-D2 from the doll series.
+I'm still glad to have this figure though, I found Rolo second hand.

 Giant Size Yoda, by Jakks Pacific, 2015